 The Shepherding Committee wants to make sure that all of our members understand how important their gifts are to our mission of Living God's Love.
 Which Gifts do you have?
 Please take a few minutes to take a self-assessment.
 When you have identified your gifts, please sign a copy, and mail it or drop it off at the church office.
 Thank you.

 Like other presents, it is impossible to fully appreciate and make use of our spiritual gifts until they have been opened.
-This tool will help you begin to open your spiritual gifts.
+This tool (compiled by Beth Johnson) will help you begin to open

 EXPLANATION OF THE DIFFERENT SPIRITUAL GIFTS